cornell-brg/torng-uecgra-scripts-hpca2021/README.md

     - bf, fft, fir, latnrm, susan, dither, llist
   - Each test generates a synthesizable RTL source file, performance stats, and a waveform which can be used to drive our energy analysis flow
   - Make sure you have deactivated the current virtual environment (proc) before you try E-CGRA or UE-CGRA tests!

+## CGRA compiler
+  - We were unable to build LLVM binaries into the docker image due to excessive disk space usage.
+  - If you'd like to try our compiler flow (implemented as an LLVM pass), please make sure you have LLVM tools installed to your $PATH (we used version 8.0)
+  - To build the LLVM pass:
+    - cd /artifact_top/uecgra/llvm-pass-cgra
+    - mkdir build
+    - cd build
+    - cmake ..
+    - make -j12
+    - cd /artifact_top/uecgra/benchmark/<kernel-name>
+    - ./compile.sh
+    - ./run.sh
+  - <kernel-name> is one of the following targets
+    - adpcm, blowfish, dither, fft, fir, latnrm, susan
+  - The output of the LLVM pass is a CGRA configuration json file (can be used in RTL simulation).
+Please note that you might need to tweak the json output in order to correctly map the configuration onto our CGRA.